-D A 1 .
-LKOO OAT 0.0004 " 1
+Deading Λ ala: a a ahawa mattamal awan KCO CAT 0.0004 =====!:==:==:=

-Reading: Progress in Reading Improved reading attainment among disadvantaged pupils.
-Achieve above national average progress scores in KS2 Reading.
+Reading: Progress in Reading Improved reading atta among disadvantage Achieve above national average progress scores in KS2 Reading.
 KS2 reading outcomes in 2023/24 show that more than 65% of disadvantaged pupils.
 Through quality first teaching and bespoke interventions ensure that gaps in learning are quickly identified and acted upon.
 The outcome will be rising attainment data for the children.
 KS2 SATS 2024 reading outcomes for disadvantaged pupils: EXS - 79%, GDS 28% (compared with National disadvantaged 62 per cent pupils met the expected standard and 79 per cent of non-disadvantaged pupils: Our disadvantaged pupils in reading achieved higher than national and equal to that of non-disadvantaged in reading.

-Mathematics Progress in Mathematics Improved maths attainment for disadvantaged pupils at the end of KS2. gress scores in KS2 Math.
+Mathematics Progress in Mathema Improved maths attai disadvantaged pupils at the end of K inment for gress scores in KS2 Math.
 Through quality first teaching and bespoke interventions ensure that gaps in learning are quickly identified and acted upon.
 The impact being that we narrow the gap between the attainment of our groups meet the expected standard.KS2 maths outcomes in KS2 SATS maths outcomes in 2023/24 for disadvantaged pupils: EXS -72 %, GDS - 15% (compared with National Disadvantaged: EXS - 60%) Our non-disadvantaged pupils exceeding expected nationally and locally.
 With non-disadvantaged GDS pupils exceeding national GDS disadvantaged.

-Writing Progress in Writing Improved writing attainment for disadvantaged pupils at the end of KS2 Achieve above national average progress scores in KS2 Writing.
-KS2 writing outcomes in 2023/24 show that more than 65% of disadvantaged pupils meet the expected standard.
-Through quality first teaching and bespoke interventions ensure that gaps in learning are quickly identified and acted upon.
-The impact being that we narrow the gap between the attainment of our groups meet the expected standard. both expected and GDS standard in writing.
+Writing Progress in Writing Improved writing atta disadvantaged pupils at the end of K progres writing of show th taged prard.
+Thr bespoke in learni acted up above national average as scores in KS2 Writion to a scores in KS2 Writion to a score in KS2 Wri KS2 SATS writing outcomes in 2023/24 for disadvantaged purpils: EXS -65%, GDS - 22% compared with National: EXS - 58.3% and GDS - 6.6%).
+Our disadvantaged pupils have exceeded national at both expected and GDS standard in writing.
 Compared to LA they are 1% below.
-However
+However exceed in GDS standard.

-Year 6 Whole s chool National Р Р Non-PP
+Year 6 Whole s chool National Р P Non-PP

-No. of PP pupils: 39/59 Y6 2023-24 AI RE Attainı ment
+No. of PP pupils: 39/59 Y6 2023-24 AI ment

-R W M (Comb) 63% % 61% 54 ! % 75%
+R W M (Comb) M (Comb) 63% 61% 54 ! % 75%

-R 80% % 74% 79% 80%
+R 80% 6 74% 79 9% 80%

-W 78% % 72% 69)% 95%
+W W 78% M 80% 72% 69 9% 95%

-М 80% 73% 72 2% 95%
+М 73% 3% 72 95%